 where yj is the estimated parameters (agj,asj, c1j,c2j, c3j, θgj, θsj) across valid replications and yj is the true parameters (agj, asj, c1j, c2j, c3j , θgj, θsj,).

 Correlation.
-Correlation measures the strength and direction of a linear relationship between two variables.
-It is a statistical measure that ranges from -1 to 1.
-In this study, a positive correlation (closer to +1) indicates that when true personal traits (θ) increases, the other tends to increase as well.
-A correlation close to 0 indicates a weak or no linear relationship between the variables.
+Correlation measures the strength and direction of a linear relationship between the true personal ability and the estimated personal ability.
+A correlation closer to one indicates that the higher the true person ability is, the higher the estimated person ability is, implying good performance of the estimation methods.

-To aid in comparing the effects and interactions among the manipulated variables, we conducted ANOVA analysis and effect size (η2) was computed.
+To determine the effect of the design factors on the outcome variables,, we conducted a factorial analysis of variance (ANOVA) with effect size (η2) computed to gauge the contribution of all the design factors and their interaction.
+Note that only the practically significant design factors and their interactions are considered as salient effect based onCohen’s (1988) moderate effect size of .0588

 Preliminary Results